rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### `nftables` backend for kube-proxy

 The `nftables` backend for kube-proxy is now stable, adding a new implementation that significantly improves performance and scalability for Services implementation within Kubernetes clusters.
-For compatibility reasons, `iptables` backend will continue to be the default.
+For compatibility reasons, `iptables` remains to be the default on Linux nodes.
 Check the [migration guide](/docs/reference/networking/virtual-ips/#migrating-from-iptables-mode-to-nftables) if you would like to try it out.

 This work was done as part of [KEP-3866: nftables kube-proxy backend](https://kep.k8s.io/3866) led by SIG Network.